As our reliance on digital technology grows, so does the importance of protecting our systems and data against security breaches.

 Data loss is a devastating consequence of a cybersecurity breach.
 Lost data can be specially protected by laws such as GDPR and include sensitive customer information, intellectual property, financial records, and more.

-Its loss can disrupt business operations and require considerable effort to recover or rebuild data.
+Its loss can mean disruption to business operations and require considerable effort to recover or rebuild data.
 In addition, the leaked data can be used for illicit purposes, such as identity fraud.

 Kartos by Enthec helps you avoid security breaches

-Kartos XTI Watchbots, the Cyber Intelligence and Cybersecurity platform developed by Enthec, allows your organization to proactively, continuously, and in real-time control key aspects to avoid security breaches that can jeopardize the confidentiality, integrity, and availability of corporate data.
+Kartos Corporate Threat Watchbots, the Cyber Surveillance and Cybersecurity platform developed by Enthec, allows your organization to proactively, continuously, and in real-time control key aspects to avoid security breaches that jeopardize the confidentiality, integrity, and availability of corporate data.

 Through monitoring of the Internet, the Dark Web, the Deep Web, and social networks, Kartos detects exposed security breaches affecting your organization’s information in real-time so that you can correct and nullify them before they are used to execute a cyberattack.

-f you want more information on how to protect your digital assets with Kartos by Enthec, contact us and discover all the solutions we offer.
+If you want more information on protecting your digital assets with Kartos Corporate Threat Watchbots, contact us and discover all the solutions we offer.